-Sociology majors aspiring to roles in the public or non-profit sectors that require a graduate degree should consider applying to this combined degree program.
+Sociology majors aspiring to leadership roles in the public or non-profit sectors should consider applying to this combined degree program, which enables students to earn an accelerated Bachelor’s degree in Sociology and Master’s degree in Public Administration in as little as five years.
 Students in the program take up to 12 graduate credits of coursework in public administration in their last two undergraduate semesters, all at the undergraduate tuition rate.
 These credits may apply to undergraduate and graduate degree requirements simultaneously.
 Upon completing all undergraduate degree requirements and graduating in good academic standing in the combined degree program, students matriculate directly into the master of public administration program as a graduate student.

 Admission to the Program

 Admission to this highly selective combined degree program is restricted to Brockport sociology students who have completed at least 54 undergraduate credits and earned a cumulative Brockport GPA of at least 3.0

 Qualified students interested in this combined degree program should speak with their undergraduate faculty advisor or the chair of the sociology department before submitting the online application.